 Consequently, my audience is never quite ready for my answer, which is:

-I never, ever distribute my live presentation slides after a presentation.
+I never, ever distribute my live presentation slides as a handout after a presentation.
 EVER.

 Cue confused / perturbed stares / pitchforks.